A topic from the subject of Inorganic Chemistry in Chemistry.

 • Operators: Mathematical tools used to manipulate wave functions and describe physical quantities (e.g., Hamiltonian operator for energy).

-• Schroedinger equation: A partial differential equation that governs the evolution of wave functions over time.
+• Schrödinger equation: A partial differential equation that governs the time evolution of a quantum system.
+The time-independent version is used to find stationary states and their energies.

-• Energy levels: Discrete values of energy that can be occupied by a system according to the Pauli Exclusion Principle.
+• Energy levels: Discrete values of energy that can be occupied by a system.
+The Pauli Exclusion Principle dictates that no two electrons in an atom can have the same set of quantum numbers.

 Main principles: